SEpapoulis/MAPT/docs/_build/html/_sources/index.rst.txt

 Additional Resources in this module
 ----------------------------------------
-To increase the tractibility offered to researchers, wes have made the k_mapper datatype avalible for users.
+To increase the tractability offered to researchers, we have made the k_mapper datatype available for users.

 .. toctree::
    :maxdepth: 2